Enlightened absolutism: Modern use

 Reza Shah Pahlavi, relying upon a coalition of secular constitutionalists, liberal-democratic thinkers, traditional clergy, and the general population, enacted a form of enlightened absolutism, seeking to modernize Iran by combining absolute monarchism with liberal ideas.
 He reformed the bureaucracy, promoted religious tolerance, and fostered economic growth, all the while restoring a monarchial institution and preserving an authoritarian governance structure.
-His son continued this until his overthrow in 1979.

 Crown Prince Mohammad bin Salman, prime minister and de facto ruler of Saudi Arabia (an absolute monarchy) has been described as a modern-day enlightened monarch.
 Since assuming power as crown prince in 2017, he has enacted widespread reforms which have reduced the power of Wahhabi clergy and religious police in a theocratic kingdom.
 However, Saudi Arabia remains an authoritarian state, with a poor human rights record and frequent jailing and political persecution of political dissidents.